fommil/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-It is reasonable to ask if these 30 lines are an improvement over the 8 lines
+It is reasonable to ask if these 30 lines are actually an improvement over the 8
-for the 2 manual instances our application needs.
+lines for the 2 manual instances our application needs: a decision to be taken
+on a case by case basis.

 For completeness, the `UrlEncodedWriter` derivation can be written with Magnolia